smalloshin/layout_classification-1/README.md

 ## Start API service

-After starting docker, one can start the API service with the following:
+After starting docker, one can choose to start the prototype using dockerfile provided or login into docker instance and start the API service with the following:

 ```=sh
 pinfer app:service --reload